 --out-dir |

 String | No (default: 'out') | The directory in which to write build artifacts.
 If absolute, artifacts will be written under sub-directories relative to the input PATH they were discovered by.
 If relative, this directory will be created relative to the input PATH.
 Artifacts will be written under sub-directories relative to the input PATH they were discovered by.
-Out directory can contain the placeholder [name] which will be replaced with the contract file name. |
+The output directory can contain the placeholder [name], which will be replaced with the contract file name. |

 --optimization-level |

-Enum (0,1,2) | No (default: 1) | Determines which optimizations are made to the compiled code, 0 None, 1 Normal, 2 Intensive |
+Enum (0,1,2) | No (default: 1) | Determines which optimisations are made to the compiled code: 0 None, 1 Normal, 2 Intensive. |

 --debug-level |

-Enum (0,1,2) | No (default 1) | Determines what debug information is included in the compiled code.
-0 None, 1 Source code annotations, 2 Reserved for future use |
+Enum (0,1,2) | No (default 1) | Determines what debug information is included in the compiled code: 0 None, 1 Source code annotations, 2 Reserved for future use. |

 --dry-run |

-Flag | No (default false) | Skip puya compilation, and only perform the TypeScript parsing and compilation to AWST |
+Flag | No (default false) | Skip puya compilation, and only perform the TypeScript parsing and compilation to AWST. |

 --skip-version-check |

-Flag | No (default false) | Don't verify the installed version of puya matches the one targeted by puya-ts before invoking compilation. |
+Flag | No (default false) | Don't verify that the installed version of puya matches the one targeted by puya-ts before invoking compilation. |

 --target-avm-version |

-Integer | No (default current version) | Which AVM version to target for compilation output of contracts which do not explicitly identify their target version.
-Will default to current version in mainnet (with a small lag).
+Integer | No (default current version) | Which AVM version to target for compilation output of contracts that do not explicitly identify their target version.
+Will default to the current version in mainnet (with a small lag).
 Number must be a supported version of the compiler. |

 --cli-template-definition |

-KeyValuePair[] | No | A list of template variable definitions which will be used to replace place holders in the compiled output.
-Values should be in the format MY_VAR_NAME=123 where the variable name does not include the template variable prefix.
-Binary values can be specified in hex strings using MY_VAR=0x1234FF |
+KeyValuePair[] | No | A list of template variable definitions that will be used to replace placeholders in the compiled output.
+Values should be in the format MY_VAR_NAME=123, where the variable name does not include the template variable prefix.
+Binary values can be specified in hex strings using MY_VAR=0x1234FF. |

 --template-vars-prefix |